Friday, May 9, 2025

 She said if I did the straightening, she’d never find a thing.

-Good thing Raven is going up to the other parents to be with the littles this weekend, because I’m in no mood for the chaos.
+Raven is going up to the other parents to be with the kids this weekend, and I’m grateful for the quiet.

 At the moment, I do not feel like interacting with anyone, human or animal.